 Pre-Qualification – We start with a phone call.
 We will discuss your employment, income, cash on hand, credit, land (if you already own it) and what you’re plans are.
 If it appears that you meet the guidelines, and you wish to proceed, we move to Step 2 and begin to collect documents.

 Documentation Collection – I would need the following documents from you;

 *Income– Your most recent 30 days of pay stubs and last two years of W-2’s.
 If you are self employed, own other real estate, and/or write off business expenses, we will need your last 2 years of tax returns.
 If you receive any income from social security, a disability or for retirement, you will need to send us your Award Letter stating what your monthly benefit is.

 *Assets – All pages (even if they are blank) of your most recent 2 months of statements for all your cash accounts (checking, savings, investment and retirement).

 *Identification – Federal law requires that I collect copies of your driver’s license or other picture ID.

-*Land – If you already own the land you wish to build on, I need a copy of the deed, survey (if you have one), and settlement statement if you have purchased the land within the last year.
+*Land – If you already own the land that you wish to build on, I need a copy of the deed, survey (if you have one), and settlement statement if you have purchased the land within the last year.
 You can use your land equity in lieu of a cash down payment.
 If you don’t own the land yet I’ll need the purchase agreement to buy it with at least 60 days to close.
 Here’s a blog I wrote how what to look for when buying land, https://activerain.com/blogsview/5190930/buying-land-for-your-new-home.

 The application will be reviewed by the lender.
 This is a critical step.
 If a builder is going to have an issue with filling out the application and providing the needed documents, it best to find out at the start of the process.